readium/readium-css/docs/CSS04-multicolumn_layout.md

 ## Fragmentation (column break)

+This has been moved to the [CSS Fragmentation module](https://www.w3.org/TR/css-break-3/).

 When a page or column break splits a box, the box’s margins, borders, and paddings have no visual effect where the split occurs.
 It is important to remark `outline` and `box-shadow` are not discussed at all in the spec.

-The spec says “the margin immediately after a forced page or column break will be preserved” but that isn’t necessarily the case in practice, CSS authors often having to resolve to `padding-top` to force a margin after a page break.
+In the previous spec, it was stated that “the margin immediately after a forced page or column break will be preserved” but that isn’t necessarily the case in practice, CSS authors often having to resolve to `padding-top` to force a margin after a page break.

 From experience, avoiding a `break-inside` elements flowing in 2 or 3 columns can also be problematic (the element vertical alignment is completely off).